Postural orthostatic tachycardia syndrome: Diagnostic criteria

+Alternative tests to the tilt table test are also used, such as the NASA Lean Test and the adapted Autonomic Profile (aAP) which require less equipment to complete.
+Nonpostural testing, such as the Valsalva maneuver, which may minimize the triggering of POTS symptoms, can be used prior to or in conjunction with the aforementioned techniques as a potential indicator of orthostatic intolerance, including POTS.

 Orthostatic intolerance

 An increase in heart rate upon moving to an upright posture is known as orthostatic (upright) tachycardia (fast heart rate).
 It occurs without any coinciding drop in blood pressure, as that would indicate orthostatic hypotension.
 Certain medications to treat POTS may cause orthostatic hypotension.
 It is accompanied by other features of orthostatic intolerance—symptoms that develop in an upright position and are relieved by reclining.
 These orthostatic symptoms include palpitations, light-headedness, chest discomfort, shortness of breath, nausea, weakness or "heaviness" in the lower legs, blurred vision, and cognitive difficulties.

 Differential diagnoses

 A variety of autonomic tests are employed to exclude autonomic disorders that could underlie symptoms, while endocrine testing is used to exclude hyperthyroidism and rarer endocrine conditions.
 Electrocardiography is normally performed on all patients to exclude other possible causes of tachycardia.
 In cases where a particular associated condition or complicating factor are suspected, other non-autonomic tests may be used: echocardiography to exclude mitral valve prolapse, and thermal threshold tests for small-fiber neuropathy.

 Testing the cardiovascular response to prolonged head-up tilting, exercise, eating, and heat stress may help determine the best strategy for managing symptoms.
 POTS has also been divided into several types (see § Causes), which may benefit from distinct treatments.
 People with neuropathic POTS show a loss of sweating in the feet during sweat tests, as well as impaired norepinephrine release in the leg, but not arm.
 This is believed to reflect peripheral sympathetic denervation in the lower limbs.
 People with hyperadrenergic POTS show a marked increase of blood pressure and norepinephrine levels when standing, and are more likely to have from prominent palpitations, anxiety, and tachycardia.

 People with POTS can be misdiagnosed with inappropriate sinus tachycardia (IST) as they present similarly.
-One distinguishing feature is those with POTS rarely exhibit >100 bpm while in a supine position, while patients with IST often have a resting heart rate >100 bpm.
-Additionally patients with POTS display a more pronounced change in heart rate in response to postural change.
+One distinguishing feature is that those with POTS rarely exhibit >100 bpm while in a supine position, while patients with IST often have a resting heart rate >100 bpm.
+Additionally, patients with POTS display a more pronounced change in heart rate in response to postural change.